chrisdfe/tower-builder/progress-tracking/BUGS.md

 ## TODO

+- Entity doesn't update when an entity is built
 - Rooms aren't combining correctly anymore
 - Individual roomCells should know if they are valid again (right now it's just the room)
 - Fix that NullReferenceArea in MapManager that shows up when defocusing/refocusing on the window again